 A cruise on Lake Annecy is an exceptional way to appreciate the splendor of the lake and its surroundings.

-Whether you choose to rent a boat, with or without a license, or take a boat trip on the Libellule for example (the best-known boat on Lake Annecy), you will discover breathtaking landscapes, attractive beaches, and the surrounding Alpine mountains.
-A private cruise is the ideal opportunity to enjoy an aperitif while watching the sunset, benefiting from an unparalleled view of the site.
-Eco-friendly cruises, offered by electric boats such as those from Le Deck, provide an experience respectful of the lake’s natural environment.
+Whether you choose to rent a boat, with or without a license, or to join a lake cruise on the Libellule for example (the lake’s most famous boat), you will discover breathtaking landscapes, charming beaches, and surrounding Alpine mountains.
+A private cruise is the ideal occasion to enjoy an aperitif while watching the sunset, thus benefiting from an unparalleled view of the site.
+Eco-friendly cruises, offered by electric boats such as those of Le Deck, provide an experience respectful of the lake’s natural environment.

-Exploring the trails around Lake Annecy is an ideal way to savor breathtaking panoramic views of the lake and mountains, while passing through charming villages and diverse landscapes.
+Exploring trails around Lake Annecy is an ideal way to enjoy breathtaking panoramic views of the lake and the mountains while passing through charming villages and diverse landscapes.

-For those seeking a bit more thrill, the via ferrata routes near Annecy, such as those near Aix-les-Bains or Semnoz-Bois Brûlé, offer a combined hiking and climbing adventure.
-Equipped with cables and footbridges, these routes provide the possibility to safely climb cliffs and enjoy spectacular views.
+For those looking for more thrills, the via ferratas around Annecy, such as those near Aix-les-Bains or Semnoz-Bois Brûlé, offer an adventure blending hiking and climbing.
+Equipped with cables and footbridges, these routes allow safe cliff climbing and offer spectacular views.

 Paragliding to fly over the lake